artemiusgreat/Canvas-Desktop/README.md

 MaxIndex -= 1
 ```

-To pan the chart to the left, add arbitrary value from both `MinIndex` and `MaxIndex`.
+To pan the chart to the left, do the opposite.

 ```
 MinIndex += 1